 Another milestone for the program came in 2014 when former Panther pitcher David Buchanan, recruited and coached by Frady, made his Major League debut with the Philadelphia Phillies.
 Buchanan is Georgia State baseball’s first Major Leaguer, and he is one of seven future big league players Frady has helped develop in the college ranks.
 More than 100 of his former players have been drafted or signed professional contracts, including five players over the last three years with seniors Nic Wilson and Chase Raffield in 2014, juniors Matt Rose and Nathan Bates in 2015, and senior Joey Roach in 2016.

 In 2015, Frady guided the Panthers to the 30-win mark for the sixth time in the last eight years.
 In addition to featuring one of the nation’s top home run hitters in Rose, the squad set a school record for lowest earned run average for the second time in the last five years.
 The 2015 squad produced one All-American, one Academic All-American, one Freshman All-American, three first-team all-conference selections, and two juniors drafted in the top 15 rounds.

 GSU student-athletes have excelled in the classroom under Frady, maintaining a team grade-point average of better than 3.0.
-For the 2014-15 academic year, the program posted a 3.13 GPA with 45 individuals at 3.0 or better for the fall or spring semesters.
+For the 2015-16 academic year, the program posted a 3.26 GPA with 63 individuals at 3.0 or better for the fall or spring semesters.
 Georgia State was one of only two Division I programs with three student-athletes on a 2016 CoSIDA Academic All-District team, and two of them, Joey Roach and Justin Jones, went on to earn Academic All-America status.

 Prior to the 2012 season, Georgia State was honored as the nation’s Most Valuable Program by the National Alliance of College Summer Baseball, indicative of the Panthers’ continued offseason success.